thycotic/ss-docs/release-notes/ss-rn-10-8-00000x (internal).md

 - 143628 - Fixed an issue where a local user could log in to the SS SSH terminal despite an expired password.
 - 163910 - Fixed a reflected cross-site scripting (XSS) vulnerability.
 - 163913 - Extended the default HSTS max age to one year and extended it to cover subdomains.
-- 163910 - Fixed a reflected cross-site scripting (XSS) vulnerability.
+- 163916 - Fixed a cross-site scripting (XSS) issue.
 - 163918 - Fixed an issue preventing a security header from being returned in certain locations within the application.

 ### API